 Global Manufacturing & Supply Dr Pulman is responsible for the global manufacturing and supply chain network.
-He joined Glaxo in 1978 and was responsible for the North American supply network, manufacturing strategy and logistics until his current appointment in 2002.
+He joined Glaxo in 1978 and was responsible for the North American supply analytic transmission of the protection of the second strategy and logistics until his current appointment in 2002.